 3 Reasons You Should Avoid PayPal and Robinhood When Buying Crypto

-Bitcoin has catapulted itself into the mainstream with new all-time highs and mass adoption spreading faster than ever before.
-With mainstream attention comes mainstream players entering the cryptocurrency market, looking at Bitcoin as an investment for their balance sheets and profitable additions to their products and services.
-Thus, Bitcoin’s most recent bull cycle has led to traditional payment processors and investment platforms incorporating crypto products into their business models.
+Bitcoin catapulted itself into the mainstream with new all-time highs and mass adoption spreading faster than ever before.
+With mainstream attention comes mainstream players entering the cryptocurrency market, looking at Bitcoin as a profit vehicle for their balance sheets and a trendy addition to their products and services.

 While these companies are doing important work by increasing exposure to cryptocurrencies, their crypto purchasing models may be misleading to those who assume buying bitcoin from them is no different from using the other existing avenues.

-Purchasing cryptocurrency from platforms like PayPal (plus Venmo, which PayPal owns) and Robinhood is not the same as using CoinFlp or another trusted crypto company.
-Here are three reasons why you should avoid using these platforms and stick with the most trusted names in crypto.
+Purchasing cryptocurrency from platforms like PayPal (plus Venmo, which PayPal owns) and Robinhood is not the same as using CoinFlp or another crypto-first company.
+Here are three reasons why you should avoid using Robinhood and Paypal and stick with options that hold to the founding concept of crypto: self-ownership.

 1. You Can’t Move Your Cryptocurrency